Indiana Jones (character): Origins and inspirations

 Indiana Jones is modeled after the strong-jawed heroes of the matinée serials and pulp magazines that George Lucas and Steven Spielberg enjoyed in their childhoods (such as the Republic Pictures serials, and the Doc Savage series).
 Sir H. Rider Haggard's safari guide and big game hunter Allan Quatermain, who appeared in King Solomon's Mines (1885) and its seventeen sequels and prequels, is a notable template for Jones.
 The two friends first discussed the project in Hawaii around the time of the release of the first Star Wars film.
 Spielberg told Lucas how he wanted his next project to be something fun, like a James Bond film (this would later be referenced when they cast Sean Connery as Henry Jones, Sr.).
-According to sources, Lucas responded to the effect that he had something "even better", or that he'd "got that beat."
+According to sources, Lucas responded to the effect that he had something "even better", or that he had "got that beat."

 One of the possible bases for Indiana Jones is Professor Challenger, created by Sir Arthur Conan Doyle in 1912 for his novel, The Lost World.
 Challenger was based on Doyle's physiology professor, William Rutherford, an adventuring academic, albeit a zoologist/anthropologist.